-- (1) By opinion and order issued on June 24, 2009, the Commission approved a stipulation that, inter alia, authorized The Dayton Power and Light Company (DP&L) to institute a fuel recovery rider (fuel rider), effective January 1, 2010.
-In the Matter of the Application of The Dayton Power and Light Company For Approval of its Electric Security Plan, Case No. 08-1094-EL-SSO, et al. (ESP case).
-Under the terms of the stipulation, DP&L is required to submit an annual fuel cost filing, beginning in 2011, with the 2011 and 2012 filings subject to an audit. - (2) To assist the Commission with the annual audit of DP&L's fuel costs, the Commission directs Staff to issue the request for proposal (RFP) for audit services attached to this entry.
-The audit will address the management performance and financial aspects of DP&L's fuel costs and its fuel recovery mechanism.
-The RFP sets forth a two-audit cycle for the audit of costs included in the fuel rider.
-Audit 1 will cover the fuel rider in place from January 2010 through December 2010; Audit 2 will cover the period from January 2011 through December 2011.
-The RFP anticipates that the auditor selected for the first audit will also conduct the second audit. - (3) All proposals submitted pursuant to the RFP are due by October 22, 2010.
+- Commission staff (Staff) to issue the request for proposal (RFP) attached to this entry, in order to acquire audit services for the 2012, 2013, and 2014 audit periods. - All proposals submitted pursuant to the RFP are due by (3) November 19, 2013.
 In order to demonstrate the ability to perform the services required in the RFP, the proposal must show, in detail, the auditor's understanding of the project and the work required.
 Each proposal must address, with specificity, how the auditor will handle all of the issues in the RFP.
-The auditor must demonstrate that it will be able to perform the required services, showing its clear understanding of the tasks to be completed, the experience and qualification of the personnel who will perform the work, and the anticipated breakdown of costs and timing.
+The auditor must demonstrate that it will be able to perform the required services, showing its clear understanding of the tasks to be completed, the experience and qualifications of the personnel who will perform the work, and the anticipated breakdown of costs and timing.
 The selection criteria to be used by the Commission to determine the selection of the auditor shall be the technical and management capabilities of each firm, as well as the overall cost of each bid.
-The Commission intends to select the auditor by November 10, 2010.

-- (4) DP&L shall directly contract with the auditor chosen by the Commission for the services solicited in the RFP.
-As provided by the stipulation approved in the ESP case, DP&L will fund the audit and may seek cost recovery of such costs through the fuel rider. - (5) The Commission shall select and solely direct the work of the auditor.
+The Commission intends to select the auditor by December 4, 2013. - (4) AEP Ohio shall directly contract with, and bear the cost of, the auditor chosen by the Commission for the services solicited in the RFP. - (5) The Commission shall select and solely direct the work of the auditor.
 Staff will review and approve payment invoices submitted by the auditor. - (6) The auditor shall perform its audit and investigation as an independent contractor.
 Any conclusions, results, or recommendations formulated by the auditor may be examined by any participant to this proceeding.
-Further, it shall be understood that the Commission and/or its staff shall not be liable for any acts committed by the auditor or its agents in the preparation and presentation of the report. - (7) The auditor will execute its duties pursuant to the Commission's statutory authority to investigate and acquire records, contracts, reports, and other documentation under Sections 4903.02, 4903.03, 4905.06, 4905.15, and 4905.16, Revised Code.
+Further, it shall be understood that the Commission and/or Staff shall not be liable for any acts committed by the auditor or its agents in the preparation and presentation of the report. - (7) The auditor shall execute its duties pursuant to the Commission's statutory authority to investigate and acquire records, contracts, reports, and other documentation under Sections 4903.02, 4903.03, 4905.06, 4905.15, and 4905.16, Revised Code.
 The auditor is subject to the Commission's statutory duty under Section 4901.16, Revised Code, which states:

-Except in his report to the public utilities commission or when called on to testify in any court or proceeding of the public utilities commission, no employee or agent referred to in section 4905.13 of the Revised Code shall divulge any information acquired by him in respect to the transaction, property, or business of any public utility, while acting or claiming to act as such employee or agent.
+Except in his report to the public utilities commission or when called on to testify in any court or proceeding of the public utilities commission, no employee or agent referred to in Section 4905.13 of the Revised Code shall divulge any information acquired by him in respect to the transaction, property, or business of any public utility, while acting or claiming to act as such employee or agent.
 Whoever violates this section shall be disqualified from acting as agent, or acting in any other capacity under the appointment or employment of the commission.